woodcrafty/reck/docs/api.rst

     Return a list of ``(fieldname, value)`` 2-tuples.

+.. py:function:: somewrecord._count(value)

+    Return a count of how many times *value* occurs in the record.

-.. py:function:: somewrecord.index(value)
+.. py:function:: somewrecord._index(value)

     Return the index of the first occurrence of *value* in the record.

-.. py:function:: somewrecord.count(value)

-    Return a count of how many times *value* occurs in the record.

 .. py:attribute:: somewrecord._fieldnames